kithmina1999/worklenz-astro/src/content/blog/Risks and rewards of buying from big players.md

 publishDate: 2024-05-20
 category: ""
 author: SJ
-tags: [Guide,Tips]
+tags:
+  - Guide
+  - Tips
-description: |2
+description: |
   Learn about the potential risks and benefits associated with purchasing from major players in the industry.
 Make informed decisions for your business.
 ---

 Do you know the saying, _“Nobody ever got fired for buying IBM”_?